melkes/Bakery-CSharp/README.md

 ### Project specs

-There should be two classes: one for Bread and one for Pastry.
+- There should be two classes: one for Bread and one for Pastry.
+- Bread class should calculate cost of bread a with buy 2, get 1 free deal
+- Pastry class should calculate cost of bread a with buy 3, get 1 free deal
+- Prompt should show welcome message and bread/pastry prices
+- Capture user input for number of loaves/pastries
+- Calculate total cost of order

+#### Bread
+- $5/each
+- Buy 2, get 1 free

+#### Pastry
+- $2/each
+- Buy 3, get 1 free

 When the user runs the application, they should receive a prompt with a welcome message along with the cost for both Bread and Pastry.

 A user should be able to specify how many loaves of Bread and how many Pastrys they'd like.